kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 #### Story 1

-As an administrator I want to block all users from accessing the kube-system namespace as a fundamental default policy.
+As an administrator I want to block all users from accessing the kube-system namespace as a fundamental default policy, and I want to do this regardless of labels that might be added or removed from it over time.

 #### Story 2